Epidurality/NeoFly-Tools/README.md

 1. Search a few markets of your choosing (previewing also works).
 Note that markets are only valid for 24 hours, after which time you will have to search/preview them again.
 1. In the goods optimizer, double-click the plane you want to use from the Hangar view.
 This will auto-populate your Fuel and Departure, as well as allow the Optimizer to establish your available payload.
 1. The *NeoFly Missions* view and *Trade / Transit Missions* view will display all possibilities for trading given your current Departure ICAO.
-	1. Note: The NeoFly missions will be filtered based on the Payload and Pax capacity of your airplane, but are NOT filtered for your pilot rank or distance/range.
+	1. Note: The NeoFly missions will be filtered based on the Range, Payload, and Pax capabilities of your airplane, but are NOT filtered for your pilot rank.
-1. The Trade Profit takes into account your on-board fuel, payload capacity, etc to determine how many goods you're able to bring with you on the flight.
+1. The Trade Profit takes into account your on-board fuel, payload capacity, your Pilot's cash, etc to determine how many goods you're able to bring with you on the flight.
-    1. The Optimizer does NOT take range into account for analyzing your plane's viability for the mission.
+    1. The Optimizer does NOT take range or fuel into account for analyzing your plane's viability for the mission.
 Make sure you have enough fuel to go the distance!
 	1. If you make changes to your fuel levels in NeoFly, refresh the Hangar!
 	1. If you select *Allow Overweight*, the Optimizer will take advantage of the fact that NeoFly does not subtract the Fuel weight from the Max Payload of Planes.
 You can effectively overweight any Plane by up to the current fuel weight.
 	    1. Script will use whichever is lower: the maximum weight allowed by NeoFly to start the mission, or the custom overweight amount you enter in the field.
 All results should still be viable flights in NeoFly, even if MSFS shows you're overloaded.